prometheusone/mcp-server-typescript/README.md

 export DATAFORSEO_USERNAME=your_username
 export DATAFORSEO_PASSWORD=your_password

-# Optional - Specify which modules to enable (comma-separated)
+# Optional: specify which modules to enable (comma-separated)
 # If not set, all modules will be enabled
 export ENABLED_MODULES="SERP,KEYWORDS_DATA,ONPAGE,DATAFORSEO_LABS"
 ```